nl-byte/Capstone/README.md

 Define your Audience

-Who is using my application
+Who will be using my application

 - US Active Duty Armed Forces and Eligible DOD contractors, civilian employees, foreign national hires, active military and retiree dependents based in the Philippines and other countries in South Pacific region